-Our active stock-based incentive plans include those adopted in 2010, 2014 and 2018 ("Stock Incentive Plans").
+Our active stock-based incentive plans include those adopted in 2014 and 2018 ("Stock Incentive Plans").
 Under the Stock Incentive Plans, we may grant stock options, stock appreciation rights, restricted stock units, performance stock units, or any combination thereof for a period of ten years from the approval date of each respective plan, unless the plan is terminated by resolution of our Board of Directors.
-No stock appreciation rights or performance stock units have been awarded under our Stock Incentive Plans.
+No stock appreciation rights or performance stock units have been awarded under our Stock Incentive Plans as of December 31, 2023.
 Only directors and employees meeting certain employment qualifications are eligible to receive stock-based awards.

-The grant price of stock option and restricted stock awards granted under our Stock Incentive Plans is the average of the high and low trades of our stock on the grant date.
+The grant price of stock option, restricted stock, and performance stock awards granted under our Stock Incentive Plans is the average of the high and low trades of our stock on the grant date.
 We prohibit the re-pricing or backdating of stock options.
 Our stock options become exercisable in various proportions over a three-year time frame.
 Stock options have a maximum ten-year term.
 Restricted stock awards vest in various proportions over a one- to three-year time period.
+Performance stock awards granted in February 2024 vest in various proportions over a three-year time frame, subject to share price-based market conditions.

-Detailed information regarding our active Stock Incentive Plans was as follows at December 31, 2022:
+Detailed information regarding our active Stock Incentive Plans was as follows at December 31, 2023:

-Name Approval Date Total Shares Available for Grant Under the Plan Remaining Shares Available for Grant Under the Plan Outstanding Shares Granted Under the Plan 2010 Stock Incentive Plan 6/15/2010 1,000,000 13,219 2014 Stock Incentive Plan 6/12/2014 1,100,000 269,891 2018 Equity and Incentive Compensation Plan (1) 6/4/2018 2,196,344 777,152 875,465 777,152 1,158,575
+Name Approval Date Total Shares Available for Grant Under the Plan Remaining Shares Available for Grant Under the Plan Outstanding Shares Granted Under the Plan 2014 Stock Incentive Plan 6/12/2014 1,100,000 189,975 2018 Equity and Incentive Compensation Plan (1) 6/4/2018 2,289,479 336,566 1,197,891 336,566 1,387,866

-(1) The 2018 Equity and Incentive Compensation Plan was amended in June 2021 to add an additional 1,100,000 shares, as approved by our stockholders.
+The 2018 Equity and Incentive Compensation Plan was amended in June 2021 to add an additional 1,100,000 shares, as approved by our stockholders.